department-of-veterans-affairs/va.gov-team/products/iris/research/ava/conversation-guide.md

     * What benefit would logging in provide, if any?

 ## Usability Tasks - Submitting an Inquiry

+**Scenario 1**
 *Send them a link via the zoom chat to [https://www.va.gov/](http://www.va.gov)*

-If you needed to reach out to VA to ask a question, how would you go about doing that?
+If you needed to reach out to VA to ask a question about a debt waiver, how would you go about doing that?
 *If necessary, guide them to the “Ask a question online” link.
 Once the page loads, proceed.*

+**Scenario 2 (School Certifying Officials)**
+*Send them a link via the zoom chat to [https://www.va.gov/](http://www.va.gov)*

+If you needed to reach out to VA to ask a question about how to upload a document on behalf of a veteran, how would you go about doing that?
+*If necessary, guide them to the “Ask a question online” link.
+Once the page loads, proceed.*

+**Guide for Both Scenarios**

 As you walk through the process of submitting an inquiry, please think out loud.
 Let us know of any problems or questions you have.
 Again, we are not testing your ability to fill out the form, we’re testing whether or not the form is easy to use.